 Project of GCC railway is also under construction which will connect 6 countries of Gulf Cooperation Council (GCC) making transportation of goods easy.
 Along with land, Dubai also provides best air transport and air cargo facilities.
 It has two airports; Dubai International Airport and Dubai World Central.
 Dubai International Airport has world’s largest cargo hub which is called as cargo village.

 It is used mostly by Asian and African cargos.
-Dubai World Central is located on south district which is home for expo 2020 site.
-Expo 2020 is also considered to be source of greatest business opportunity for entrepreneurs all over the world.
+Dubai World Central is located on south district which was home for expo 2020 site.
+Expo 2020 was a source of greatest business opportunity for entrepreneurs all over the world.
 DWC is functioning but it is also in developing phase.
 Once complete, it will be world’s largest airport and multi-model logistics hub having capacity of 160 million passengers and 12 million tons cargo per year.

 Dubai has three sea ports Jebel Ali port, Port Rashid and Port al-Hamriya.
 Jebel Ali port is the largest sea port of middle east which is also undergoing expansion.
 Afterwards, it will become world’s largest port surpassing ports of shanghai and Singapore.